Skip to content

 Resources

-Northeastern Ontario Stroke Network has created a number of stroke resources to assist you in your practice.
-For any of these resources below, email us to obtain more information or to request the documents.
+The Northeastern Ontario Stroke Network offers a variety of stroke resources to support your work.
+If you are interested in any of the resources listed below, please contact us by email for additional information or to request copies of the documents.

 GRASP – Graded Repetitive Arm Supplementary Program